djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: 'Stream'
 ---

-Quick, concise [Git tutorial](https://github.com/pcottle/learnGitBranching) for visual learners.
+60 pages into Learning Node by [Shelley Powers](http://burningbird.net/).
+The most readable tech book I've read to date.
+Thorough to the point of beautiful.
+Thank you, Shelley.
 ============================================================

+20 Feb 2013 | Quick, concise [Git tutorial](https://github.com/pcottle/learnGitBranching) for visual learners.

 19 Feb 2013 | Well I'll be.
 I'm back on MacOSX.